 Overview

-The intent of this document is to provide a high level overview of a tailored verification of picked goods using a barcode based sub-system integrated with the ePart database.
+The intent of this document is to provide a high-level overview of a tailored verification of picked goods using a barcode based sub-system integrated with the ePart database.
 A further intent of this document is to provide a supportive recording framework for the necessary iterative review of requirements that will result in a well refined scope of work from which detailed resource requirements, timelines and costing estimate can be defined.

-The solution consideration intent should be to follow best practice methodologies and proposes that a fully web based deployment methodology be followed with mobility platform deployment readiness.
+The solution consideration intent should be to follow best practice methodologies and proposes that a fully web-based deployment methodology be followed with mobility platform deployment readiness.

 This document is produced with a current understanding of requirement and will indicate some options that will need to be considered and appropriately documented as “considered and found to have merit” or “considered and to have less merit” with the positive / negative elements defined for completeness and future reference.